• Skip to content

 When trust is ingrained in the organization, daily operations run smoother than when a culture of suspicion exists.

-Often there is, what Andy calls a gap, between what happens in a work environment and what was expected to happen.
+Often, there is what Andy calls a gap between what happens in a work environment and what is expected to happen.

 The way we intentionally respond to these gaps is what determines if we have a culture of trust or suspicion.